would you like to try big 7 again?

 Mighty Mighty Bosstones – Pay Attention (Island/Def Jam 2000)

-Jackie Mittoo – The Keyboard Legend (Sonic Sounds Ja 1995)
+Jackie Mittoo – The Keyboard Legend (Sonic Sounds JA 1995)

 Jackie Mittoo – Let’s Put It All Together (United Artists)